Mrs Julie Spence OBE QPM CStJ

 He has been a Trustee of three charities, a school governor and led the establishment of a new charitable consortium working in the children’s services early intervention sector.
 Michael is a father to 4 children and enjoys watching many sports, theatre and trying to keep fit by running fairly slowly, but quite far!

-Grants & Operations Manager
+Head of Grants & Operations

 Since 2016, Viv has co-ordinated all departments to ensure the smooth-running of the CCF team and our many grant-making programmes.